-- 2. That the total compensation, including any costs incurred, for the employment of Legal Aid Society of Hawaii as special counsel for two years shall not exceed \$85,557.00 per year (\$171,114.00 total), inclusive of all taxes, subject to the availability of Older Americans Act funds or similar funds; and - 3.
-That the hourly attorney rate charged shall be \$50.00 per hour, which is well below market pricing; and - 4.
-That the funds for the two-year contract period shall be expended according to the Cost Proposal attached as Exhibit "A" hereto, and the Scope of Services description that is attached hereto as Exhibit "B," both of which are hereby incorporated by reference herein; and - 5.
-That the expenditures of additional funds or substantial changes to the responsibilities of the parties shall require Council approval; and
+- 1. That the Council authorizes the employment of Legal Aid Society of Hawaii as special counsel to provide legal services to Qualified Individuals as administered through the Maui County Office on Aging and the Older Americans Act for a contractual time period of two years from October 1, 2021, to September 30, 2023; - 2.
+That the total compensation, including any costs incurred and taxes, for the employment of Legal Aid Society of Hawaii as special counsel for two years must not exceed \$171,114 total, subject to the availability of Older Americans Act funds or similar funds: - 3.
+That the hourly attorney rate charged during the two-year contract period must not exceed \$50 per hour; - 4.
+That the funds for the two-year contract period must be expended according to the Cost Proposal attached as Exhibit "A," and the Scope of Service description attached as Exhibit "B," both of which are incorporated into this Resolution; - 5.
+That the expenditures of additional funds or substantial changes to the responsibilities of the parties require prior Council approval;